Virtual Account Creation

 Initiate VA creation

-create a virtual account
+Create a virtual account

-POST {{env_url}}/wallet/virtual/v3/business/create/account
+POST - {{env_url}}/wallet/virtual/v3/business/create/account

-Encrypt the plain request body using the encryption algorithm specified above.
-Set the encrypted data to the message as shown below.
-You are required to set the x-auth-token and Authorization in the headers.
+Encrypt the plain request using the encryption algorithm specified here.
+Then send the encrypted data as the request body as shown below.

 Headers